ksensazli/PCL_Project_Final/README.md

 # ➢ Description

 1. CommonProcesses <br /> <br />
-&emsp; This is a C++ class called CommonProcesses that provides functions for working with point cloud data stored in PCD (Point Cloud Data) files. <br />
+&emsp; This is a C++ class called CommonProcesses that provides functions for working with point cloud data stored in PCD (Point Cloud Data) files.
 The class has a member variable cloud of type PointCloud<PointXYZ> which is a data structure for storing point cloud data in the PCL (Point Cloud Library) library. <br />
 &emsp; The class has the following functions: <br />
 • readPCD_file(string file_path) - This function reads a PCD file from the given file_path and stores the data in the cloud member variable.
 If the file could not be read, it prints an error message. <br />